 Zohra Foundation: Remembering the Forgotten

-By supporting Zohra Foundation with your Zakat and Sadaqah you can restore hope to the elderly in Pakistan.
-You will be giving the elderly the final days they deserve; one with respect and dignity and the orphans a better start to life.
+By supporting Zohra Foundation with your Zakat and Sadaqah you can restore hope to the orphans and elderly in Pakistan.
+You will give the elderly the final days they deserve; one with respect and dignity and the orphans a better start to life.

 It is our responsibility to care for our elders and we must not neglect those in need.

 “If a young man honours an elderly on account of his age, Allah appoints someone to honour him in his old age.”

 Today there are 13 million people living in Pakistan who are over the age of 60, it is estimated by 2050 this will have increased to 43.3 million.
 Across the world there is a growing elderly population, but today Pakistan is one of the worst places to live as an older person.
 It’s low life expectancy, poor health services and lack of a support system means it is ranked as 92nd out of 94 countries for standard of living for the elderly.
 In a country where 74% of people live on less than $2 a day and 25.5% live on or below the poverty line this aging population are struggling to survive.